dulldesk/calendar/README.md

   * Advacing to the next month after December loops back to January and vice versa
 * Press any other key to advance to the next month (or loops back to January in the case of December)
 * Press `esc` to exit the program
-* Edit the config file (`/data/config.txt`) to:
-  * Change the year displayed
-  * Change the background colour
-  * Change the width and the height of the image (can also be adjusted by directly changing the window size)

 ## Installation and Usage